vegardhw/www/docs/guides/macos/terminal-basics.md

 ## Addons

-!!! tip "Terminal tips and tricks"

-    See the Terminal guides for more info about more terminal commands and how to build your perfect terminal.

 | Name               | Install source | Description |
 | ------------------ | -------------- | ---- |
 | bat                | Brew formulae  |      |